fengbintu/fengbintu.github.io/_pages/advice.md

 ## Pyramid Principle

+## Beautiful Science
+I believe the highest-level research is a beautiful art: Great insight matches smoothly with the target scientific problem.
+Readers would enjoy reading such beauty of science and get inspired to create their own arts.

 ## Deep Work
 Deep Work Mode: Use large time blocks for thinking-intensive works like formulating ideas and creating presentations.
 The tasks are usually on the critical path of your project, so they deserve your most active energy of a day.